izka1600/CSharp-Project/README.md

       *    this is Team project created during postgraduate studies in Institute of Computer Science of Polish Academy of                 Sciences : „Programming in .NET platform”
       *    project structure is similar to WebApplication - KeepUpWithYourMoney

-6. SharePoint - downloadData
+6. OneDrive - downloadData

-      *   simple .Net Core ConsoleApplication to dowload files from SharePoint
+      *   simple .Net Core ConsoleApplication to dowload files from OneDrive

 7. WzorceProjetowe
       (Design Patterns) -